What Is a Container? Complete Guide [2022]

 • dockerignore—a .dockerignore file can help you reduce image size and build time.
 You achieve this by excluding any unnecessary files from the build context.
 By default the Docker image includes the recursive contents of a directory in which the Dockerfile resides, and .dockerignore lets you specify files that should not be included.

 • Size—you should reduce image file sizes to minimize the attack surface.
+Use small base images such as Alpine Linux or distroless Linux images.
 However, you do need to keep Dockerfiles readable.
 You can apply a multi-stage build (available only for Docker 17.05 or higher) or a builder pattern.

 • Multi-stage build—this build lets you use multiple FROM statements within a single Dockerfile.
 It enables you to selectively copy artifacts from one stage to another, leaving behind anything unneeded in the final image.
 You can use it to reduce image file sizes without maintaining separate Dockerfiles and custom scripts for a builder pattern.